2 Walgreens stores in Houston and Pasadena to offer COVID-19 testing

 Hidalgo said the testing process at the new Walgreens locations will be a lot like the testing sites in the county.

-Most require you to pre-register, but there is no residency requirement.
-That means, you can drive in from a surrounding county and get tested.
+There is no residency requirement, which means you can drive in from a surrounding county and get tested.

+However, you must make an appointment.
+In order to do that, visit the Ready Harris website.

 As of Thursday, Hidalgo announced 84 new COVID-19 cases, all of which were reported outside the city of Houston.
 She also announced two new deaths.